LostByteSoft/ConvertAACtoAC3/README.md

 # ConvertAACtoAC3.sh
 Convert AAC 6 ch to AC3 6 ch with ffmpeg (linux)

+Convert AAC or aothe audio files.

 An easy way to convert audio (with video) AAC 6 channels to AC3 6 channels.
 It's just a bash script to use ffmpeg.

 Features
 --------

 -Use ffmpeg.
-(Installed by default in most Linux distros)
+(Installed by default in some Linux distros)

 -Use command line.

 -The video was copied the audio was converted.
 (No change to video)

 -Convert audio files (6 channels) to AC3 6 channels.
 (Wav, Aac, Dts)

+    -DTS conversion is EXPERIMENTAL , just don't use.

 How to ?
 --------